imsalmanmalik/GitHub-Api-Integration-Module/README.md

 3. /user/repos: List repositories for the authenticated user.<b>
 4. /search/repositories?q={query}: Search repositories based on specific criteria.<b>
 5. /repos/{owner}/{repo}/branches: Get the list of branches for a specific repository.<b>

-6. Refer to the GitHub API documentation for more details on available endpoints and their usage.<b>
+Refer to the GitHub API documentation for more details on available endpoints and their usage.